Bioenergetic systems: ATP–CP: the phosphagen system

-When the Phosphagen System has been depleted of phosphocreatine (creatine phosphate), the resulting AMP produced from the adenylate kinase (myokinase) reaction is primarily regulated by the Purine Nucleotide Cycle.
+When the phosphagen system has been depleted of phosphocreatine (creatine phosphate), the resulting AMP produced from the adenylate kinase (myokinase) reaction is primarily regulated by the purine nucleotide cycle.

-Anaerobic system
+Anaerobic glycolysis

 This system is known as anaerobic glycolysis.
 "Glycolysis" refers to the breakdown of sugar.
 In this system, the breakdown of sugar supplies the necessary energy from which ATP is manufactured.
 When sugar is metabolized anaerobically, it is only partially broken down and one of the byproducts is lactic acid.
 This process creates enough energy to couple with the energy requirements to resynthesize ATP.

 When H+ ions accumulate in the muscles causing the blood pH level to reach low levels, temporary muscle fatigue results.
 Another limitation of the lactic acid system that relates to its anaerobic quality is that only a few moles of ATP can be resynthesized from the breakdown of sugar.
 This system cannot be relied on for extended periods of time.

 The lactic acid system, like the ATP-CP system, is important primarily because it provides a rapid supply of ATP energy.
 For example, exercises that are performed at maximum rates for between 1 and 3 minutes depend heavily upon the lactic acid system.
 In activities such as running 1500 meters or a mile, the lactic acid system is used predominantly for the "kick" at the end of the race.